Best Golf Wedges for High Handicappers

 Q: What Degree is a Pitching Wedge?

 A: Because pitching wedges are commonly marked with “P” or “PW,” their lofts can be difficult to identify.
 These wedges range between 45 and 48 degrees of loft.
-The pitching wedge loft in your set can be found on the manufacturers’ website from the iron spec sheet.
-Pitching wedge often gain yardage up to 100 yards.
-Great for pitch shots and gain distance.
-These wedges are easy to use even for a high handicapper.
+One of the must have wedges pitching wedge loft in your set can be found on the manufacturers’ website from the iron spec sheet.
+Pitching wedge often gain yardage up to 100 yards it is good for short game.
+Great wedge for pitch shots, approach shots and gain distance.
+The pitching wedge is easy to use even for a high handicapper.
+It have great wedge flex for high handicappers and beginners.
+Often for beginner or high handicapper it can act as game improvement wedge because it is the most forgiving wedge in set.

 Q: What Degree is a Sand Wedge?

 A: Sand wedges are specialized wedges and are typically marked with their lofts on the clubhead.
+Great option for most high handicappers.
 Most common models range between 54 and 56 degrees.
+Best wedges for shots from the bunker.
+Often these are same as the lob wedge.
+They differ sometimes lob wedge have higher lofts.
 But there can be sand wedge with higher lofts from 54 to 58 degrees and even higher from 54 degrees to 60 degrees.
 Sand wedge help you to get the ball much easier over the sand traps and bunkers and they gain up to 100 yards distance.
-Great variety of shots with these wedges like approach shots and bunker shots.
+Great variety of shots for short game with these wedges like approach shots and bunker shots.
 The leading edge of the sand wedge is higher for better interaction with the turf.

 In the past sand wedge had the highest loft now it is the lob wedge.
 Lob wedge has similar use as the sand wedge and similar position of the leading edge.
 Lob wedge is great for chip shots, control around the green, bunker shots and approach shots.
-Lob wedge is also known as 60 degree wedge but there can be wedges with higher lofts options as 64 degrees and 65 degrees.
-Tour players often use 60 degree lob wedge.
+Lob wedge is also known as 60 degree wedge but there can be wedges with higher lofts options as 64 degrees and 65 degrees lob wedges.
+Tour players often use 60 degree lob wedge while high handicappers 64 degrees.

 Q: What Is a Gap Wedge?